Kazakh-British-Technical-University/dpgsim/README.md

 * [http-server](https://www.npmjs.com/package/http-server) npm package
 * Tools like [XAMPP](https://www.apachefriends.org/)

+After that, go to the internet browser of your choice and go to the deployed ip address (eg.: 127.0.0.1:8080)

 # Contribution
 DPG Simulator itself is designed as a DPG.
 You can contribute by fixing bugs and addressing issues, adding localizations for other languages, and adding custom scenarios (comming soon).